viebel/blog.klipse.tech/_posts/2016-04-09-clojurescript-protocols-secret.md

 __What do we got here?__ Two properties are added to the current user namespace:

-* One named `Animal`, return an empty function!
+1. One named `Animal`, return an empty function!
 We will explain in another post its utility.
-* A second property, named `cry`, return a function named like `namespace$user$cry` that receives an object.
+2. A second property, named `cry`, return a function named like `namespace$user$cry` that receives an object.
 This part is the core of your protocol definition.

-## The first part we will focus on is the following:
+## We will first focus on the first part of the transpiled code:

 ~~~ javascript
 cljs.user.cry = (function cljs$user$cry(this$) {